-Let $w$ be a vertex in $A\cap X$.
-If $w$ is not incident with an edge of $M_{X}'-M_{X}''$, then it is incident with an edge of $M_{X}''$, and hence $w$ is in $S_{3}$.
-But in this case $w$ is incident with an edge of $M_{Y}'-M_{Y}$.
-By symmetry, we now see that every vertex in $A\cap (X\cup Y)$ is incident with an edge in $M$, so $M$ certifies the independence of $X\cup Y$, exactly as we desired. \end{proof}
+In the final step we must show that every vertex of $(X\cup Y)\cap A$ is incident with an edge in $W$.
+Let $a$ be a vertex in $(X\cup Y)\cap A$.
+Without loss of generality, we will assume that $a$ is in $A\cap X$.
+Then $a$ is certainly incident with an edge of $W_{X}$.
+If it is not incident with an edge of $W$, then it is not incident with an edge in $W_{X}'-W_{X}''$.
+It follows that in this case, $a$ is incident with an edge of $W_{X}''$.
+This implies $a$ is in $S_{3}$.
+But in this case $w$ is incident with an edge of $W_{Y}'-W_{Y}$, and hence with an edge of $W$.
+Thus any vertex of $A\cap (X\cup Y)$ is incident with an edge in $W$, so $W$ certifies the independence of $X\cup Y$, exactly as we desired. \end{proof}

 Let $X$ and $X'$ be two independent subsets of $U$ such that $X\approx_{U} X'$.
 Then $\mcal{C}(X)=\mcal{C}(X')$.
 Let $Y\subseteq V$ be an independent set such that $X\cup Y$ is independent. \Cref{utopia} shows that there are compatible signatures $S_{X}\in\mcal{C}(X)$ and $T_{Y}\in\mcal{C}(Y)$.
 As $S_{X}$ is also in $\mcal{C}(X')$ it follows from \Cref{dialer} that $X'\cup Y$ is independent.
 This implies that $X\sim_{U}X'$, so $\approx_{U}$ refines $\sim_{U}$, as desired.
 Now the proof of \Cref{yuppie} is complete. \end{proof}